ugns/undergrid-hugo-site/content/post/matter-of-time/index.md

 source 0 - assert 1618365985.999993720, sequence: 2340 - clear  0.000000000, sequence: 0
 {{< /highlight >}}

 You can hit CTRL+C to cancel this after confirming it works.
-If you get a `Time out` message then your GPS has most likely not locked on to the satellites yet so you need to attempt repositioning your antenna to have better access to the sky.
+If you get a `Time out` message, then your GPS has most likely not locked on to the satellites yet, so you need to attempt repositioning your antenna to have better access to the sky.

-Next we can actually confirm we're getting the GPS data.
-You can do this very easily using `cat`.
+Next, we can confirm we are getting the GPS data.
+You can do this very quickly using `cat`.

 {{< highlight bash "linenos=false,hl_lines=2 4 6 8" >}}
 pi@raspberrypi:~ $ cat /dev/gps0